-How a rug is made or woven significantly effects the functionality, look and feel, and longevity of the rug.
-We create rugs using a variety of techniques - hand knotted weaving, hand tufting and hand loom weaving.
-We work with skilled artisan producers who are expert craftspeople in their field.
-Using this range of rug making techniques allows us to create a versatile collection of rugs for indoor and outdoor use.
-In this article we explore these different styles of rug construction in use by the ateliers we work with and their characteristics.
+How a rug is woven, the way it is woven, significantly effects the durability, functionality and aesthetics of the rug.
+We create rugs using a variety of hand weaving techniques - hand knotted, hand tufted and flat weaves.
+In this article we explore these different styles of rug construction and their characteristics.

 Knotting is an ancient and highly specialised rug weaving skill requiring remarkable precision, patience and fine craftsmanship.
 Hand knotted rugs have thousands upon thousands of knots, each one hand tied around individual warp threads, on specially designed looms.
 This meticulous artisan process creates rugs of heirloom quality of which every one is unique.